Billabong receives second, matching U.S. takeover offer

-SYDNEY Australian surf wear company Billabong International Ltd (BBG.AX) has received a second takeover proposal from a U.S. private equity and retail consortium that matches a A$556 million (363.2 million pounds) bid by its U.S. boss Paul Naude.
+SYDNEY Jan 14 Australian surfwear company Billabong International Ltd has received a second takeover proposal from a U.S. private equity and retail consortium that matches a A$556 million ($586.55 million) bid by its U.S. boss Paul Naude.

-The new offer comes from a consortium led by San-Francisco-based private equity form Altamont Capital Partners and clothing group VF Corporation (VFC.N), the owner of brands including Wrangler, Lee and The North Face, Billabong said on Monday.
+The new offer comes from a consortium led by San-Francisco-based private equity form Altamont Capital Partners and clothing group VF Corporation, the owner of brands including Wrangler, Lee and The North Face, Billabong said on Monday.

 Billabong will allow the Altamont/VF Consortium to see its books, after already opening the accounts to the consortium led by board director Naude and New York-based private equity firm Sycamore Partners.